Casuarina glauca

-Casuarina glauca, commonly known as swamp she-oak, swamp buloke, swamp she-oak, marsh sheoak, grey she-oak, grey she-oak, native pine, or guman by the Gadigal people, is a species of flowering plant that is endemic to eastern Australia.
+Casuarina glauca, commonly known as swamp oak, is a species of flowering plant that is endemic to eastern Australia.
+It is also known as swamp buloke, swamp she-oak, marsh sheoak or grey she-oak, and is called guman by the Gadigal people in the Dharug language.
 It is a dioecious tree that often forms root suckers and has fissured and scaly bark, spreading or drooping branchlets, the leaves reduced to scales in whorls of 12 to 20, the fruit 9–18 mm long containing winged seeds (samaras) 3.5–5.0 mm long.

 Description

 Casuarina glauca is a dioecious tree that typically grows to a height of 8–20 m, sometimes to 35 m, rarely a shrub to about 2 m, and that often forms root suckers.
 The bark is greyish brown, fissured and scaly.
 The branchlets are sometimes drooping, up to 380 mm long, the leaves reduced to scale-like teeth about 0.6–0.9 mm long, arranged in whorls of usually 12 to 17 around the branchlets, and long and curved back when young.
 The sections of branchlet between the leaf whorls (the "articles") are 8–20 mm long and 0.9–1.2 mm wide.

 Male flowers are arranged in spikes 12–40 mm long in whorls of 7 to 10 per centimetre (per 0.4 inch) and the anthers about 0.8 mm long.
 The female cones are on a peduncle 3–12 mm long and sparsely covered with soft, white to rust-coloured hairs when young.
 Mature cones are 9–18 mm long and 7–9 mm in diameter, the samaras 3.5–5.0 mm long.